malikshoaib715/finance-tracker/README.md

+Â "This is the finance tracker app from the Complete Ruby on Rails Developer course".

 # README

- "This is the finance tracker app from the Complete Ruby on Rails Developer course".

 This README would normally document whatever steps are necessary to get the application up and running.